trentstauff/structuresalgorithms/README.md

-# structuresalgorithms
+# Data Structures and Algorithms

-Data Structures + Algorithms
+This repository is a way of showing some of the things I've learned and created.